Rice University reports on a new study conducted by sociologist Elaine Howard Ecklund.

 […]RUS is the largest study of American views on religion and science.

 What would be interesting is to find out what specific arguments scientists who believe in God would appeal to, and which specific arguments scientists who don’t believe in God would appeal to.
-I actually know a professor who is trying to research this.

 And here is a related lecture from Cambridge University featuring Dr. Ecklund.